Answers to Your Top Property Maintenance FAQs

 What are Property Management Maintenance Services?

 Property management maintenance services can fall under several different categories.
-Among them include plumbing services, HVAC services and repairs, electrical repairs, handyman services, property renovations, code violation resolutions, and even smart home device installation.
+Among them include plumbing services, HVAC services and repairs, electrical repairs, handyman services, property renovations, and code violation resolutions.

 What Repairs are Landlords Responsible for in Texas?